What is the Best Audio Codec for Online Video Streaming?

 Recommended Audio Bitrate for Streaming

 Bitrate refers to the amount of data contained in a digital media file per second of that media.
-Typically measured in Kbps (Kilobits per second), the audio bitrate can often be a stand-in for quality.
+Typically measured in Kbps (Kilobits per second), the audio bitrate for streaming can often be a stand-in for quality.

 All else being equal, an AAC audio file that’s encoded at a bitrate of 192 Kbps will sound better than one encoded at 64 Kbps.